shankfoo/validity-homework/README.md

 ... with a finite number (3) of different IDs showing up in the responses, one for each available Availablity Zone in `Ireland/eu-west-1` at the time of deployment.
 Check the output of `az_count.log` to view the available AZs.

+_Note:  I noticed that clicking the URL in a browser seemed to exhibit what looked like 'round-robin' behavior with the ALB routing, while running a batch of curl commands from bash would exhibit different behavior that look like weighting/random, which is what I expected.
+Was it a fluke?_

 2.3 - (optional) Use the AWS CLI or log in to the AWS web console and inspect the deployed resources.

 # Step 3: show